2018 - YOUTH ENVIRONMENTAL AMBASSADORS PROGRAM

-WE ARE CURRENTLY ACCEPTING APPLICATIONS FOR OUR 2017 EXPEDITION FROM YOUTH AGE 14-20.
+WE ARE CURRENTLY ACCEPTING APPLICATIONS FOR OUR 2018 PROGRAM, FROM YOUTH AGE 14-20.

 WE ACCEPT APPLICATIONS FROM YOUTH FROM AROUND THE WORLD.
 SPACES WILL BE FILLED BY SUITABLE APPLICANTS ON A FIRST COME FIRST SERVE BASIS SO APPLY NOW TO ENSURE YOUR PLACE ON THE EXPEDITION